JohnGiorgi/se_best_practices_ml_perspective/docs/linting_and_formatting.md

 As expected, `flake8` has been added as a development dependency.

-Now, lets setup a simple example with `pytorch-lightning`.
+Now, lets set up a simple example with `pytorch-lightning`.
 We will borrow [their minimal example](https://github.com/PyTorchLightning/pytorch-lightning#heres-a-minimal-example-without-a-test-loop).
 Download it by running the following.

 ``` bash
 curl -o se_best_practices_ml_perspective/main.py https://raw.githubusercontent.com/JohnGiorgi/se_best_practices_ml_perspective/master/se_best_practices_ml_perspective/main_with_stylistic_errors.py